czwinzscher/mini-aes/README.md

 # mini-aes
-Program to encrypt 16 bit messages using Mini AES.
+Program to encrypt or decrypt 16 bit messages using Mini AES.

 ## usage
 ```bash